imchocomint/konadl/README.md

 ## Bugs
 - [ ] button colors not syncing.
 May find a way to work around this
-- [ ] transparency.
-I've personally fixed this (not by an AI), but that may be faulty for some people.
-Please report in Issues.
+- [ ] color addition bug in Windows

 ## Roadmap
 - [ ] Automatically set the latest downloaded image as the background and also set the colorscheme based on it using wallust.